 More house plants

-To add to my growing collection, and to put in my paper bags, I want to add more texture and life with house plants.
+To add to my growing collection, and to put in my paper bags, I want to add more texture and life to the living room with house plants.
 Below is a gallery of some of my pinterest fave displays.
 I think that all grouped together they give such impact and interest.
 And there are clever ways to display them from the afore mentioned paper bags to the gorgeous hand made Macrame hangers, old terracotta pots to plain white pots.